cristi2019255/MultimediaRetrieval/README.md

 For Step 2:

+Problems:
-Problems: Re-scaling needs to be tested, not sure if it is working correct Sub/Supersampling don't like how super sampling is implemented now
+Re-scaling (giving bounding box of dimension 2 in any direction), not sure if it is working correct Sub/Supersampling don't like how super sampling is implemented now,furthermore when super sampling for some shapes the filter does not work, should we just discard them?
+(See report folder, histograms)